Bodyguard Kiba (1973 film): Home media

 On November 20, 2007, BCI Eclipse released the film in their Sonny Chiba Collection DVD set, which also includes Golgo 13: Assignment Kowloon, The Bullet Train, Dragon Princess, Karate Warriors, and Sister Street Fighter.

+In 2024, Eureka released the film as "Bodyguard Kiba 1 & 2", on a 2-Disk Blu-ray.
+The extras include "The Bodyguard – alternate US version of Bodyguard Kiba".

 Sequel

-Director Ryuichi Takamori released a sequel, Bodigaado Kiba: Hissatsu sankaku tobi, later that same year on October 13, 1973.
+Director Ryuichi Takamori released a sequel, Bodigaado Kiba: Hissatsu sankaku tobi on October 13, 1973.
 The sequel also starred Sonny Chiba as Kiba Naoto.

 In popular culture

 The American version of the film opens with a quotation:

 An altered version of the same passage (substituting "Chiba the bodyguard" with "the Lord"), complete with erroneous attribution to Ezekiel by the character of Jules Winnfield (Samuel L. Jackson), appears in Quentin Tarantino's 1994 film Pulp Fiction.